oemof/tespy/docs/analyses/exergy.rst

 Printing the results is possible with the :py:meth:`tespy.tools.analyses.ExergyAnalysis.print_results` method.
-The results are printed in five individual tables:
+The results are printed in six individual tables:

 - connections
 - components
 - busses
+- aggregation (aggregation of components and the respective busses)
 - network
 - groups (functional groups)